-Overall, gross profit margin improved by approximately 6.9 percentage points to 30.9% in FY2015 due to the significant reduction in sales of ammonium nitrate, which was the lowest gross margin product segment.
+With the temporary stoppage of production activities affecting our production efficiency, the Group's overall gross profit margin dipped by approximately 5.2 percentage points to 25.7% in FY2016, even though there was a significant reduction in sales of ammonium nitrate that accounted for the lowest gross margin product segment.

-In line with lower sales revenue recorded in FY2015, distribution costs decreased marginally to RMB 27.2 million, while administrative expenses remained relatively stable at RMB 41.5 million.
+Corresponding to lower sales revenue recorded in FY2016, distribution costs decreased by 27.0% to RMB 19.8 million, while administrative expenses increased 6.9% to RMB 44.3 million.